 In his mid-20s, Mark Best embarked on a culinary career that saw him win the Josephine Pignolet Award as Sydney’s best young chef in 1995, the same year he opened his first restaurant, Peninsula Bistro.
 He has since worked with iconic chefs such as Alain Passard and Raymond Blanc, operated more restaurants in Sydney, and now runs Bistro by Mark Best, which offers Australian surf-and-turf aboard the Genting Dream cruise ship.

 Timothy Hollingsworth and Darren MacLean

-Darren MacLean’s Calgary restaurant, Shokunin, is currently listed as the 35th-best restaurant in Canada by the World’s 50 Best organization.
+Darren MacLean’s Calgary restaurant, Shokunin, is currently listed as the 35th-best restaurant in Canada on the Canada’s 100 Best list.
 Prior to opening his 50-seat Japanese brasserie in 2015, MacLean traveled through the country that inspires his cuisine.
 The menu features sushi, yakitori, and other small plates that are complemented by a selection of Japanese whiskeys, cocktails, and sakes.

 Johnny Spero and Jessica Lorigo